Bennet family: Maternal branch

 The three Gardiners from Meryton: Mrs Philips, Mrs Bennet, Mr Gardiner.

 Mrs Bennet, born a Gardiner and married for twenty-three years at the start of the novel, is the daughter of an attorney in Meryton.
 She has a brother and a sister, both married.
-Though equally vulgar, ignorant, thoughtless, tasteless and gossipy, the marriages of the two sisters have resulted in them moving in different circles: one (Mrs Bennet) marries a member of the local gentry, while the other (Mrs Phillips) marries one of her late father's law clerks, while their naturally genteel brother pursues an education and a higher social status in general trade in London.
+Though equally vulgar, ignorant, thoughtless, tasteless and gossipy, the marriages of the two sisters have resulted in them moving in different circles: one (Mrs Bennet) marries a member of the local gentry, and the other (Mrs Phillips) marries one of her late father's law clerks, while their naturally genteel brother pursues an education and a higher social status in general trade in London.

 Mrs Bennet

-Mrs Bennet is the young middle-aged wife of her social superior, Mr Bennet, and the mother of their five daughters.
+Mrs Bennet is the middle-aged wife of her social superior, Mr Bennet, and the mother of their five daughters.

-Like her favourite daughter, Lydia, Mrs Bennet is shameless, frivolous, and very "silly" ("[Mrs Bennet's] mind was less difficult to develop.
+Mrs Bennet is described in the book as shameless, frivolous, and very "silly" ("[Mrs Bennet's] mind was less difficult to develop.
 She was a woman of mean understanding, little information, and uncertain temper.
 When she was discontented, she fancied herself nervous.
 The business of her life was to get her daughters married; its solace was visiting and news' ...
 [Mr Bennet], captivated by youth and beauty, and that appearance of good humour, which youth and beauty generally give, had married a woman, whose weak understanding, and illiberal mind, had, very early in the marriage, put an end to any real affection for her").

 She is susceptible to attacks of "tremors and palpitations", which occur whenever she is defensive or displeased.
 She is also prone to flights of fancy, flights of pique and melodrama, believing herself to regularly ill-used, talking loudly of it.

-Her personal fortune inherited from her father amounted to £4,000 which was sufficient money for an individual of her condition but not to support her children as well ("and their mother's fortune, though ample for her situation in life, could but ill supply the deficiency of his").
+Her personal fortune inherited from her father amounted to £4,000 which was sufficient money for an individual of her condition, but it was not enough to support her children as well.
 In addition, she has a life interest in her marriage settlement of £5,000, invested in 4% funds, the capital for which is bound by the terms of the settlement to be distributed to her children at her death.